HomeTrue North Blog

 15. Art Gallery of Ontario

-The Art Gallery of Ontario is another must-see destination for art lovers.
-The gallery features a wide range of works from local and international artists.
-Visitors can see paintings, sculptures, and other works of art.
-The gallery also features a variety of special exhibitions throughout the year.
+The Art Gallery of Ontario (AGO) is another must-see destination for art lovers.
+The gallery features a wide array of works from local and international artists.
+Visitors can see paintings, sculptures, and other works of historic, modern and contemporary art.
+The gallery also features a variety of special exhibitions throughout the year that draw art fans from all over the world, such as Cassatt-McNicoll: Impressionists Between Worlds (until Sept 4) or Feels Like Home (until May 2024).
+The AGO also has an excellent gift shop.

 People sitting indoors near window with tall and modern framing in the Art Gallery of Ontario